ioBanker/bitshares-ui/app/help/en/introduction/tos.md

 8. Interpretation

-In the event of any conflict or inconsistency between the API Terms of Service or the Terms of Service, these API Terms of Service will prevail to the extent of such conflict or inconsistency, except that for the purposes of these API Terms of Service, the term “Services” will, for greater clarity, include making available the Site API and BitShares API Documentation to you.
+In the event of any conflict or inconsistency between the API Terms of Service or the Terms of Service, these API Terms of Service will prevail to the extent of such conflict or inconsistency, except that for the purposes of these API Terms of Service, the term “Software Services” will, for greater clarity, include making available the Site API and BitShares API Documentation to you.

 9. Change to API Terms of Service